After Losing My Child, I Have to Ask This Painful Question About Death and Dying

+I never thought about death so much until my son died.
 Death.
-It’s a word not easily defined.
+The word invokes something bad and evil.
+It’s a word that’s not easily defined.
 It’s something no one wants to discuss.
-However, when we do think about death we view it as something negative or even evil, especially when it happens to someone we love.
+However, when we do think about death we always view it as something negative or even evil, especially when it happens to someone we love.
 But does G-d bring evil?

 The Torah portion of Re’eh begins with the verse: